South Africa deploys military as protests turn violent in wake of Jacob Zuma’s jailing

 Facing the delta variant wave with few vaccine doses, African countries suffer — and bristle with anger

-In power for 27 years since South Africa’s first fully democratic election in 1994, the African National Congress finds itself divided over the legacy of Zuma and whether he should be imprisoned at the age of 79.
+In power for 27 years since South Africa’s first fully democratic election in 1994, the African National Congress finds itself divided over the legacy of Zuma and whether he should be imprisoned at age 79.
 The initial protests in support of Zuma after his jailing were by Zulu supporters rallied by family members and ANC officials loyal to the former president.

 But the political protests soon turned to looting.